jboss-developer/jboss-eap-quickstarts/app-client/README.md

         remote.connection.default.username=quickuser
         remote.connection.default.password=quickuser-123

+4. Open a command prompt and navigate to the root directory of the quickstart.
+5. Deploy the `app-client` quickstart to the remote machine using the following command:

+        mvn clean install jboss-as:deploy -Djboss-as.hostname=MACHINE_1_IP_ADDRESS [-Djboss-as.port=9099] -Djboss-as.username=admin -Djboss-as.password=admin-123
-5. Be sure that the quickstart deployed successfully and the server is running on `Machine_1` as described above.
+6. Be sure that the quickstart deployed successfully and the server is running on `Machine_1` as described above.
-6. Type this command to run the application:
+7. Type this command to run the `app-client` application:

         For Linux:   EAP_HOME/bin/appclient.sh --ejb-client-properties=jboss-ejb-client.properties ear/target/jboss-app-client.ear#simpleClient.jar Hello from command line
         For Windows: EAP_HOME\bin\appclient.sh --ejb-client-properties=jboss-ejb-client.properties ear\target\jboss-app-client.ear#simpleClient.jar Hello from command line

-7. Review the result.
+8. Review the result.
 The client outputs the following information, which was provided by the application:

         [org.jboss.as.quickstarts.appclient.acc.client.Main] (Thread-51) Main started with arguments
         [org.jboss.as.quickstarts.appclient.acc.client.Main] (Thread-51)             [Hello, from, command, line]